slatedocs/slate/source/index.html.md

 ## Suredbits Lightning Payment

-This is our recommended lightning client library: <a href="https://github.com/SuredBits/sb-api-lnd">https://github.com/SuredBits/sb-api-lnd</a>
+This is our recommended lnd lightning client library: <a href="https://github.com/SuredBits/sb-api-lnd">https://github.com/SuredBits/sb-api-lnd</a>

-This is an alternative javascript client: <a href="https://github.com/suredbits/lightning-charge">https://github.com/suredbits/lightning-charge</a>
+This is an alternative c-lightning client library: <a href="https://github.com/suredbits/lightning-charge">https://github.com/suredbits/lightning-charge</a>

 ## Suredbits Websocket Endpoint
 Here is the websocket url for Suredbits: <a href="wss://test.api.suredbits.com/nfl/v0">wss://test.api.suredbits.com/nfl/v0</a>